 Naturally there were enough compelling reasons for us to investigate whether bamboo clothing or socks makes sense for us.
-In fact I even bought bamboo baby clothing for my own kids and I loved them until I did more research… and we were quite surprised with our findings.
+In fact I even bought bamboo baby clothing for my own kids and I loved them until I did more research… and I was quite surprised with the findings.

 Contrary to popular opinion and claims, bamboo fibre used in industrial textile production is not considered a natural fibre.
 GOTS - the highest standards and certification for organic textiles makes the following statement:

 “For almost all bamboo fibre used in industrial textile production not the natural bamboo is used but it is melted and regenerated in a viscose/rayon process and can therefore not be considered as natural or even organic fibre, even if the bamboo plant was originally certified organic on the field.”

 In 2010, the Canadian Competition Bureau ordered manufacturers to remove the “eco-friendly” label from textiles made from bamboo cellulose because it was misleading to consumers.
 International textile labelling regulations and the Federal Trade Commission has so far fined major retailers over US$2.5 million for misleading consumers by calling it bamboo (see the FTC’s specific wording below).